michaelwehrley/egypt/README.md

 1. **2637–2613 BCE** Pharaoh Huni the False Pyramid.
 The first and last step pyramid after Djoser. - 213 (ruined) - 301 ft tall.
 Built by last Pharaoh of the 3rd dynasty: Huni.
 But Sneferu was behind the idea.

 #### 4th Dynasty (Traditional Pyramids)
-1. **2600 BC** [Sneferu](https://en.wikipedia.org/wiki/Sneferu) - Egypt's greatest pyramid builder.
+1. **2600 BC** [Sneferu](https://en.wikipedia.org/wiki/Sneferu) - Egypt's greatest pyramid builder & was the founding monarch of the 4th dynasty.
 Inovator & and the circle!
 Build monements after Djoser in Dahshur.
   * [Hetepheres I](https://en.wikipedia.org/wiki/Hetepheres_I) was wife of Sneferu and mother of [Khufu](https://en.wikipedia.org/wiki/Khufu).
   * [Meidum](https://en.wikipedia.org/wiki/Meidum) Pyramid - more of a tower then pyramid.
 In the city of Meidum
   * The [Bent Pyramid](https://en.wikipedia.org/wiki/Bent_Pyramid).
 Would have been taller than pyramids of Giza.
 The bent pryamid was built on sandy ground and began to crack - it had to be abandoned.